aztfmod/terraform-azurerm-caf/examples/compute/kubernetes_services/104-private-cluster/standalone/readme.md

   -var-file ../networking.tfvars  \
   -var-file ../vm.tfvars

-Note : Change the custom_data path in the configuration file of the VM, relative to the path currently you are in.
-It wil error out otherwise.
 ```

 To test this deployment in the example landingzone.
 Make sure the launchpad has been deployed first